danielfalbo/btree/README.md

 What are they doing wrong?
 Do you see red flags?
 Do you think they understand what they are doing?
+Do you see any correctness issue?
-Do you see any correctness bug?
+Do you see any bug?
 Could the code be more elegant and better commented?
 Could the code be more clear?
 Can the code be refactored to be more beautiful?